benknight135/QRApps/README.md

 ![Alt text](/apps/snakeqr/snakeqr.png?raw=true "QR for SnakeQR by MattKC")

 ## Read QR
-Read a QR code from your computer webcam using the application provided in this repository 'zbarcam'.
+Read a QR code from your computer webcam.
 A script is provided to take the QR code and format it from the binary to a runnable exe.
-Double click 'detectqr.bat' inside the folder 'scripts' to run it.
+Double click 'detectqr.bat' in this repository to launch the detection.
 Hold the QR code up to the camera and wait for the camera to read it.
 Once read the application should automatically start.

 ![Alt text](/docs/github/smlgame-demo-small.gif?raw=true "Demo QR reading of smlgame app")

 If you have more than one camera on your PC you may need to adjust which camera should be used.
 This can be set on the command line with the option --camera-index:
 ```
+cd PATH_TO_REPO
 detectqr --camera-index 1
 ```
+*Note: Make sure to replace PATH_TO_REPO with the path to this repository*

 ## Compatibility
 All code in this repository will assume you are running Windows 10 x64 and have the following installed: